 |

 THC (.9--tetrahydrocannabinol) is the primary active ingredient in cannabinoids (marijuana).
-When smoked or orally
+When smoked or orally administered, it produces euphoric effects.
+Users have

-administered, it produces euphoric effects.
-Users have impaired short term memory and slowed learning.
-They may also experience transient episodes of confusion and
+impaired short term memory and slowed learning.
+They may also experience transient episodes of confusion and anxiety.
+Long term relatively heavy use may be associated with

-anxiety.
-Long term relatively heavy use may be associated with behavioral disorders.
-The peak effect of smoking marijuana occurs in 20-30 minutes and the duration is
+behavioral disorders.
+The peak effect of smoking marijuana occurs in 20-30 minutes and the duration is 90-120 minutes after one cigarette.
+Elevated levels of urinary metabolites

-90-120 minutes after one cigarette.
-Elevated levels of urinary metabolites are found within hours of exposure and remain detectable for 3-10 days after smoking.
-The main
+are found within hours of exposure and remain detectable for 3-10 days after smoking.
+The main metabolite excreted in the urine is 11-nor-.9-tetrahydrocannabinol-9-carboxylic

 The THC One Step Marijuana Test Strip is a rapid urine screening test that can be performed without the use of an instrument.
 The test utilizes a monoclonal antibody to